-When the young Pliny wrote to his friend Apolinnare describing the area he said “the town appears beautiful: imagine a vast amphitheatre that only nature can produce…”.
+When the Pliny the Younger wrote to his friend Apolinnare describing the area he said “the town appears beautiful: imagine a vast amphitheater that only nature can produce…”.
 If you set off from the source of the river Tiber and travel down through beautiful, green countryside you suddenly find yourself in the Val Tiberina.
 You journey from Tuscany to Umbria, from Sansepolcro to Città di Castello surrounded by lush green hills that are like a renaissance fresco.
 There are wide plains, gentle hills, fields, woods castles, churches farmhouses and villas.
 The natural environment seems unspoiled and man lives in harmony with his surroundings.
 There is a sense of peace and the structures that have survived from the past have created an invaluable cultural heritage.
-It is the Tiber river that runs for about 50 kilometres through the wide, fertile plain that has influenced the local history in so many ways.
-There are numerous foot-paths that criss-cross the area and the most famous is the “sentiero Francescano” that starts in La Verna and goes past most of St Francis’ favourite places.
-There are churches, convents and hermitages that are off the normal tourist routes but have great spiritual significance and historical value.
+It is the Tiber river that runs for about 50 kilometers through the wide, fertile plain that has influenced the local history in so many ways.
+There are numerous foot-paths that criss-cross the area and the most famous is the “St. Francis Way” that starts in La Verna Shrine and goes past most of St Francis’ favorite places.
+Churches, convents and hermitages are off the normal tourist routes but have great spiritual meaning and historical value.

-One route to reach Assisi following in the footsteps of St Francis, whether leaving from the North (La Verna) or the South (Rome)
+A route to reach Assisi following St Francis footsteps, whether from North (La Verna) or South (Rome).

-Coming from Assisi, you can decide to reach the Eternal City on foot following the St Francis Way – of Rome
+Coming from Assisi, you can decide to reach the Eternal City on foot, following the St Francis Way – to Rome.

-Walking along the St Francis’ Way is, therefore, an authentic spiritual journey that satisfies man’s desire, even modern man, to seek the meaning of his own existence deep within himself.
-The figure of St Francis, towering over Assisi, which is the final destination of the walk, in reality accompanies you throughout the journey, speaking to the heart and mind of the traveller about the possibility of leading your everyday life in total harmony with the world, with man and with God.
-It is a precious art of living and the most authentic result of the journey to Assisi: a gift that the Umbria of St Francis is able to give the pilgrim or any person approaching it with an open heart.
+Walking along the St Francis’ Way is, an authentic spiritual journey that satisfies man’s desire, even modern, seeking for the meaning of his own existence, deeply within himself.
+St Francis, towering over Assisi, which is the final destination of the walk, truly is accompanying you throughout the journey, speaking to heart and mind of the traveler, about the possibility of leading your everyday life in harmony with the world, with men and with God.
+That is the precious art of living and the most authentic result of the journey to Assisi: a gift St Francis, the Umbrian Saint, is able to give the pilgrim or any person approaching him with open heart.